 Nature Therapy: Call of the Tame Wild

-Since Lockdown a fire has been rekindled in the hearts of many people.
+Since Lockdown in 2020 a fire has been rekindled in the hearts of many people.

 It’s an internal fire which yearns to burst into flame and restore connection to the natural world around us even if we live in “tame” populated areas.